Please click here to go to the new location.

 Use of Force Policy

 On Sept.
 19, 2016, Chief Tammy Hooper and other APD representatives met with members of the Community Police Policy Work Group, facilitated by the Vera Institute of Justice.
-The group is comprised of 16 representatives from various facets of the Asheville community — business, education, social justice groups, LGBT and Latino.
+The group was comprised of 16 representatives from various facets of the Asheville community — business, education, social justice groups, LGBT and Latino.
 The group provided recommendations on the revision of the policy with a primary focus on de-escalation.

 Body Worn Camera Policy